NYSCP Joint Targeted Area Inspection (JTAI): Guidance for Practitioners - North Yorkshire

 • Inspection findings are fed back to the local partnership on Friday.

-Weeks 4 and 5 – Inspectors Off Site
+Weeks Four and Five – Inspectors Off Site

 • Ofsted draft the findings letter for the local partnership